backstage/community-plugins/workspaces/confluence/plugins/search-backend-module-confluence-collator/README.md

 Before you are able to start index confluence spaces to search, you need to go through the [search getting started guide](https://backstage.io/docs/features/search/getting-started).

 When you have your `packages/backend/src/plugins/search.ts` file ready to make modifications, add the following code snippet to add the `ConfluenceCollatorFactory`.
-Note that you can optionally modify the `spaces`, otherwise it will resolve and index **all** spaces authorized by the token.
+Note that you can optionally modify the `spaces` or `query`, otherwise it will resolve and index **all** spaces and documents authorized by the token.

 ```ts
 indexBuilder.addCollator({